ONSdigital/eq-survey-runner/README.md

-EQ_GIT_REF - the latest git ref of HEAD on master EQ_SR_LOG_GROUP - The name of the log group to create (defaults to `username-local` for local development) EQ_LOG_LEVEL - The default logging level (defaults to 'INFO' for local development)
+EQ_GIT_REF - the latest git ref of HEAD on master EQ_SR_LOG_GROUP - The name of the log group to create (defaults to `username-local` for local development) EQ_LOG_LEVEL - The default logging level (defaults to 'INFO' for local development) EQ_SCHEMA_DIRECTORY - The directory that contains the schema files
 ```

 ## JWT Integration